openedx/openedx-learning/docs/decisions/0017-generalized-containers.rst

 - A container is designed as a generalized capability to hold different types of content.
 - A container is a publishable content type that holds other content types through a parent-child relationship.
 For example, sections, subsections and units.
-- The generalized container capability will have its own Django application as part of the authoring application where other types of containers and content types will build on top of.
+- The generalized container capability will have its own Django application as part of the authoring application allowing other types of containers and content types will build on top of.
 For instance:

   - Generalized containers (containers app is lowest level of these applications)
-  - Selectors for dynamically selecting 0-N PublishableEntities, i.e. how we're going to do things like SplitTest and Randomized (selectors application, builds on containers).
+  - Selectors for dynamically selecting 0-N PublishableEntities, i.e., how we're going to do things like SplitTest and Randomized (a selectors Django application that builds on containers).
-  - Units (units app, builds on containers and selectors).
+  - Units (units Django application, builds on containers and selectors).

 2. Container Types and Content Constraints
 ==========================================